 - Underline sentences or words where needed

-Rules are meant to be obeyed.
+Rules are meant to be obeyed especially in the examination hall.
 Failure to do so can get you punished.

 You only have a certain amount of time to complete an exam, so pace yourself as you work.
 This will ensure that you get through every section of the exam.

 Also, it’d save you enough time to review your work.

 You need to keep track of the time you spend in any question.

 It’d help you pace yourself during the exam.

 If you are restless, you may not know when you’d say 1+1 is 10.
 If you’re too excited because you find the questions easy, you may make mistakes.
 The key state to be here is neutral.